The central limit theorem on nilpotent Lie groups: Limiting diffusion on a nilpotent Lie group

 \subsection{Diffusions on a connected Lie group}

 We start by recalling some standard facts about diffusion processes on a connected real Lie group.
 We refer the reader to the books \cite{liao-book} and \cite{hazod-siebert} as well as Hunt's original article \cite{hunt56} and the papers by Stroock and Varadhan \cite{stroock-varadhan72,stroock-varadhan73} for more background material on diffusion processes.
 The support of invariant diffusions was also studied by Siebert, see \cite[Theorem 2]{siebert82}.
+Connections with sub-Riemannian geometry are discussed in \cite{varopoulos-saloff-coulhon92, kupka} and references therein.